apache/directory-fortress-core/README-MULTITENANCY.md

  ...
  ```

 2. Or, simply use ldif format to create the new tenant containers.
-Import using preferred LDAP client:
+Import with any LDAP client:
  ```
  dn: ou=acme123, dc=example,dc=com
  ou: acme123